ShanonPearce/ASH-Toolset/README.md

    - KEMAR (SADIE)
    - KEMAR-N (PKU-IOA)
    - KEMAR-L (PKU-IOA)
+4. Select Gain for Direct Sound in dB.
+Select a value between -8dB and 8dB.
+Higher values will result in lower perceived distance.
+Lower values result in higher perceived distance
+5. Select Headphone Compensation from below options.
+The selected option should match the listener's headphone type.
+High strength is selected by default.
+Reduce to low strength if sound localisation or timbre is compromised.
+   - In-Ear Headphones, high strength
+   - In-Ear Headphones, low strength
+   - Over-Ear/On-Ear Headphones, high strength
+   - Over-Ear/On-Ear Headphones, low strength
 6. Select Room Target from below options.
+This will influence the overall balance of low and high frequencies.
 Flat is recommended if using headphone correction from other sources such as AutoEq.
+Variations of below targets with flat mid and high frequencies are also provided.
    - Flat
    - ASH Target
    - Harman Target